vksah32/blog-posts/Raft consensus.md

 #### Raft Algorithm

+Please refer to figure 2 of Extended raft paper for detailed overview.

 - Distinguished leader approach -> only leader accepts log entries from clients,  decides how to write to logs, replicates to other servers
 - Concept of term -> each term starts with an election for a leader; serves as logical clock and represneted by sequential intergers
 - Leader election